sensson/whmcs-moneybird/README.md

 The second reason is about PHP itself.
 Composer ensures you get the right dependency for your PHP version.
 We don't want to force you into a certain PHP version.
-Composers gives you this flexibility.
+Composer gives you this flexibility.

 If Composer is not for you, you can get the latest release from [our releases page](https://github.com/sensson/whmcs-moneybird/releases).